carlos-a-g-h/rque/README.md

 ## API usage and data storage

 API usage and data storage reference is explained in the [help.html](help.html) file, also accessible through a GET to '/help' route

+## TODO list

+- Authentication

+- Batch add/delete elements of a group